 Tracy is an actor, singer, and teaching artist who splits her time between her hometown of Toronto, Canada, and her adopted hometown of New York City.
 She’s appeared on Broadway in Disney’s Beauty and the Beast, in the U.S. National Tour of Fun Home, Off-Broadway in Ethel Sings at the Beckett, and has spent multiple seasons at the Weston Playhouse in Vermont.
 North of the border, Tracy has been nominated for multiple Dora Awards in Toronto (for Aurora in Eclipse Theatre’s Kiss of the Spider Woman, and for originating the role of Beth in Britta Johnson’s Life After, for which she won).
 Other favorite roles and experiences include playing Franca in The Light in the Piazza (at Theatre Calgary and with Musical Stage Company), touring the middle East and Europe this year with Charlotte: A Tri-Colored Play, being the founder and artistic director of Musical Works in Concert, which ran for eight years in Toronto, developing and presenting 23 new Canadian pieces of music theater, and being an aunt to a rambunctious 7- and 5-year-old who teach her about play and patience. tracymichailidis.com

-She has appeared in many films including Chicago (for which she received a Screen Actors Guild Award), Hope Springs, The Forgotten, The Hoax, Walking On The Sky (Best Supporting Actress Award, New York International Independent Film Festival), Something’s Gotta Give, Somebody’s Hero, Everybody Says I Love You and most recently, Being Charlie directed by Rob Reiner and the upcoming Assassination Nation.
+She has appeared in many films including Chicago (for which she received a Screen Actors Guild Award), Hope Springs, The Forgotten, The Hoax, Walking On The Sky (Best Supporting Actress Award, New York International Independent Film Festival), Something’s Gotta Give, Somebody’s Hero, Everybody Says I Love You, Being Charlie, and Assassination Nation.

-A long list of guest-starring credits on TV such as multiple appearances on all three series of the Law & Order franchise, as well as both CSI shows, Nashville (recurring), Gotham, The Blacklist, Banshee, The Following, Person Of Interest (recurring), The Good Wife (recurring), In Treatment (recurring), Without A Trace (recurring), Rescue Me (recurring), Blue Bloods, Sex In The City, Elementary, NCIS, White Collar, Royal Pains, Fringe, and she portrayed Gretchen Martin in the miniseries The Bronx Is Burning opposite John Turturro.
+She has a long list of TV credits including four seasons on The Americans, two seasons on Billions, and two seasons on Shut Eye, as well as multiple appearances on all three series of the Law & Order franchise, as well as both CSI shows, Nashville (recurring), Gotham, The Blacklist, Banshee, The Following, Person of Interest (recurring), The Good Wife (recurring), In Treatment (recurring), Without A Trace (recurring), Rescue Me (recurring), Blue Bloods, Sex and the City, Elementary, NCIS, White Collar, Royal Pains, Fringe, and she portrayed Gretchen Martin in the miniseries The Bronx Is Burning opposite John Turturro.